 3. Negotiate closing costs

 As with your first mortgage, look closely at the loan estimate from your lender to see the breakdown of costs.
 You may save yourself some money by negotiating closing costs, especially if you’ve shopped around and have more than one refinance offer in hand.
 If some fees seem unusually high, including the application fee, underwriting fee or rate-lock fee, it’s worth questioning the lender to see if these can be lowered.
+Remember, the lender wants your business, so it might be willing to budge if you show you’re prepared to walk away from a bad offer.

 4. Ask for fee waivers

 In the same vein, ask your bank or lender if it will waive or lower the application fee or credit check fee.
-You can also see if it will let you forgo a new home appraisal or survey if you’ve recently had one done.
-Your lender may be willing to work with you, particularly if you’re an existing customer.
+You can also see if it will let you forgo a new home appraisal or property survey if you’ve recently had one done.
+Your lender might be willing to work with you, particularly if you’re an existing customer.

 5. Assess whether to buy mortgage points